brariden/melpa-gpl-snapshot/melpa/packages/dired+-readme.txt

  -----------------

  Starting with Emacs 24.4, listing details are hidden by default.
+ Note that this is different from the vanilla Emacs behavior, which is to show details by default.

  Use `(' anytime to toggle this hiding.
 You can use option `diredp-hide-details-initially-flag' to change the default/initial state.
 See also option `diredp-hide-details-propagate-flag'.